QuentinRa/blog.quentinra.dev/special/ilo/mcq.md

 **Question 5**

 In TP Tchat, the class ``ChatClient`` is handling the message (send/receive).
-It is M, V or C in MVC?
+It is M, V, or C in MVC?

 <blockquote class="spoiler">
 I think it's <b>M</b>, since ChatClient can be viewed